gabesullice/dinosaur/README.md

     jquery.bxslider.js

 ### Production
-`_pumpjack_add_js()` relies on a debug variable to create the suffix for your action and plugin names.
+`_dinosaur_add_js()` relies on a debug variable to create the suffix for your action and plugin names.
 When debugging is turned OFF, the file suffix will be `.min.js`, otherwise, just `.js`.